cds-snc/laptop/README.md

+# 18F/laptop

+Laptop is a shell script which turns your Mac into an awesome web development machine.

+It can be run multiple times on the same machine safely.
+It installs, upgrades, or skips packages based on what is already installed on the machine.

-# CDS Laptop Customizations
+## CDS Laptop Customizations

-These are local config files for the [18F/laptop](https://github.com/18F/laptop) script that add a few packages specific to the CDS development environment.
+This repository contains config files for the [18F/laptop](https://github.com/18F/laptop) script that add a few packages specific to the CDS development environment.

 See the [18F/laptop](https://github.com/18F/laptop) documentation for an overview of the script and packages installed.

 ## Usage

-To include the CDS customizations in your laptop setup, open a Terminal:
+To include the CDS customizations in your laptop setup, open a Terminal and execute the following commands:

 ```bash
 # Go to your home directory